wp-plugins/highlight-search-terms/readme.txt

 == Upgrade Notice ==

 = 0.9 =
+Search terms wrapped in double qoutes now considered as single term.
+Caching compatible.
+Second click highlighting: not only on the search results page but also inside any of the found pages.
+Speed improvement.
+And more search engines supported.

 == Changelog ==

-= 0.9 =
+= 1.2 =

-Date 2012-
+Date 2012-07-25

-* implement as Class
+* NEW: Caching (WP Super Cache) compatibility
+* NEW: Highlights not only on WP search results page but also one click deeper inside any of the found pages
-* Search terms wrapped in qoutes now considered as single term
+* NEW: Search terms wrapped in double qoutes now considered as single term
-* site:domain.ext now stripped from Google searches
+* support many more search engines: AOL, Dogpile, Search.com, Goodsearch.com, Mywebsearch.com, Webcrawler.com, Info.com
+* rebuilt as Class
 * plugin speed improvements

 = 0.8 =